Under Milk Wood: Publication and translation

 An Acting Edition of the play was published by Dent in 1958.
 The Definitive Edition, with one Voice, came out in 1995, edited by Walford Davies and Ralph Maud and published by Dent.
 A Project Gutenberg of Australia eBook for free use went online in November 2006, produced by Colin Choat.

 The first translation was published in November 1954 by Drei Brücken Verlag in Germany, as Unter dem Milchwald, translated by Erich Fried.
 A few months later, in January 1955, the play appeared in the French journal Les Lettres Nouvelles as Le Bois de Lait, translated by Roger Giroux, with two further instalments in February and March.

 Over the next three years, Under Milk Wood was published in Dutch, Polish, Danish, Estonian, Norwegian, Finnish, Swedish, Japanese and Italian.
 It's estimated that it has now been translated into over thirty languages, including Welsh with a translation by T. James Jones, (Jim Parc Nest), published in 1968 as Dan Y Wenallt.

 The original manuscript of the play was lost by Thomas in a London pub, a few weeks before his death in 1953.
 The alleged gift of the manuscript, to BBC producer Douglas Cleverdon, formed the subject of litigation in Thomas v Times Book Co (1966), which is a leading case on the meaning of gift in English property law.

-Under Milk Wood, along with all other published works by Dylan Thomas, will enter the Public Domain in the United Kingdom on January 1, 2024.
+Under Milk Wood, along with all other published works by Thomas, entered the public domain in the United Kingdom on 1 January 2024.

-Principal productions
+Casts of principal productions

-Other notable productions
+Production history

 The play had its first reading on stage on 14 May 1953, in New York City, at The Poetry Center at the 92nd Street Y. Thomas himself read the parts of the First Voice and the Reverend Eli Jenkins.
 Almost as an afterthought, the performance was recorded on a single-microphone tape recording (the microphone was laid at front center on the stage floor) and later issued by the Caedmon company.
 It is the only known recorded performance of Under Milk Wood with Thomas as a part of the cast.
 A studio recording, planned for 1954, was precluded by Thomas's death in November 1953.

 The BBC first broadcast Under Milk Wood, a new "'Play for Voices", on the Third Programme on 25 January 1954 (two months after Thomas's death), although several sections were omitted.
 The play was recorded with a distinguished, all-Welsh cast including Richard Burton as "First Voice", with production by Douglas Cleverdon.
 A repeat was broadcast two days later.
 Daniel Jones, the Welsh composer who was a lifelong friend of Thomas's (and his literary trustee), wrote the music; this was recorded separately, on 15 and 16 January, at Laugharne School.
 The play won the Prix Italia award for radio drama that year.

 There were other notable productions in 1954: